 Click here to access samples (login required) from McGill professors who successfully applied for tenure or reappointment and kindly agreed to share their teaching portfolios with the McGill community.
 We encourage you to look at multiple samples across disciplines and use them as models for your own teaching portfolio, be it for reappointment, tenure application or promotion.

-Additional hard-copy samples of teaching portfolios are available for consultation in-person at TLS.
+You may also consult printed samples of teaching portfolios in-person at TLS.
 To make an appointment to view these samples, tls [at] mcgill.ca (email us) or call 514-398-6648.

 These resources relate to the creation of teaching portfolios, strategies for sharing evidence of teaching, approaches to sharing teaching portfolios in electronic format, and McGill-specific resources.

 You can also view sample tables for reporting Course Evaluation results and Faculty means reports.